732911129/samples/strikingly-hangman/README.md

 The progress tracking README for my creation for the Strikingly Hangman programming test.

+## improvement ideas

+- perhaps somehow normalize the correct and incorrect entropies to ensure they are both correct and of the same scale.

 ## improvement notes

 - Okay totally killed it with 78/80.
 1313.
 WOO.
 Top score.